-"Required Solvency Margin" means the required solvency margin in accordance with the provisions of Applicable Regulations, which is used by FINMA, inter alia, in determining whether deferral of interest is required under Applicable Regulations.
+"Required Solvency Margin" means the required solvency margin (or a comparable term in case of a change in applicable rules) in accordance with the provisions of mandatorily applicable regulatory capital requirements (including but not limited to Swiss insurance regulatory law (for single solvency purposes) or generally recognised administrative practice, if any, of FINMA or otherwise, mandatorily applicable at that time) which is used by FINMA in determining whether deferral of interest is required under applicable rules.

-"Solvency Shortfall" means the portion of the interest amount (including, for the avoidance of doubt, Deferred Interest), which, if paid when otherwise due under the Terms of the Bonds, would cause a Solvency Event to occur or be continuing.
+"Solvency Shortfall" means the portion of the interest amount (including, for the avoidance of doubt, Deferred Interest), which would be due under these Conditions but for the occurrence and the continuance of a Solvency Event that would cause a Solvency Event to occur or be continuing.
+"FINMA" means the Swiss Financial Market Supervisory Authority (FINMA) or such other agency that, from time to time, assumes or performs the function that is performed by FINMA as at the Issue Date.

-4 Compulsory payment of interest
+4 Compulsory Payment of Interest